 Some medications, such as antidepressants, may also make symptoms worse.
-Talk to your doctor to see if there are any treatments you should avoid but don’t stop taking any medications without their advice.
+Talk to your doctors to see if there are any treatments you should avoid, but don’t stop taking any medications without their direction.

 Feeling exhausted and lacking energy for day-to-day activities (fatigue), is the most common side effect of treatment for NETs.
 The exhaustion can range from mild to severe, and is usually worse during treatment.

 Some people living with NETs also experience severe tiredness and fatigue after completing treatment.
-Fatigue can also affect your emotions, relationships, work and other parts of your life so it is important that you recognise and try to manage it.
+Fatigue can also affect your emotions, relationships, work and other parts of your life, so it’s important that you recognize and try to manage it.

 Keep track of your fatigue in a journal.
 You may notice that you have more energy at certain times of the day:

-Some people with NETs can experience pain in and around the organs where their tumours are located.
+Some people with NETs can experience pain in and around the organs where their tumors are located.
 Pain may also be a side effect of some NETs treatments.

 If you are suffering from other physical or emotional effects due to NETs, this can make it more difficult for you to handle pain.
-So consult your doctor to find out if they can recommend any treatments for your pain or ways that you can help to reduce this.
+Consult your doctor to find out if they can recommend any treatments for your pain or ways that you can help to reduce this.